 The torn meniscus rehabilitation program is split into 4 phases with a guide to when these phases should begin although timescales following injury may vary as each injury and patient will be different.

-Duration: 0 to 1-weeks post injury
+Duration: 0 to 1 week post-injury

-The aim of the first phase is to reduce swelling, maintain the ability to straighten the knee and be able to bend the knee to just over 90 degrees.
+The aim of the first phase is to reduce swelling, maintain the ability to straighten the knee, and be able to bend the knee to just over 90 degrees.

 Ice or cold therapy can be applied for 15 minutes every couple of hours if possible to reduce swelling.
 Do not apply ice directly to the skin but use a wet tea towel or specialist cold therapy knee wrap which can provide both cold and compression to help reduce pain and swelling.

-A compression bandage or knee support worn all the time can also help reduce swelling.
+A compression bandage or knee support is worn all the time can also help reduce swelling.
 In the first 24 to 48 hours when complete rest is advised a simple elastic knee sleeve is fine.
-Later as the athlete starts to walk then most physiotherapists will recommend a hinged knee brace or at least a strong stabilizing brace to protect the medial knee ligament and cartilage.
+Medial knee taping techniques can offer additional support and protection.

 A physiotherapist or similar may use electrotherapy including ultrasound and tens to help disperse swelling and ease the pain.